destouma/OpenTreadmill/README.md

 # OpenTradmill

-Android app for use with NordicTrack or ProForm treadmill
+Android app for NordicTrack or ProForm treadmill